19 Things You Need to Know About living in Portland, OR

 If you’re looking for a brewery that’s near all the action, try Ecliptic Brewing on N. Mississippi Ave.
 For a quintessentially PDX experience coupled with some tasty beer, try McMenamins Kennedy School.
 The Kennedy School brewpub is a converted old school with multiple bar areas, a cinema, and a soaking pool (which can be used if you’re staying at their hotel).
 They also serve pub food and make a killer Spanish coffee.
 While it’s not your typical brewery and is totally kitschy, it’s not your typical anything and very much worth a visit.

 11. So much food

-Portland also has a fantastic food scene to complement the beer and wine that we’re so fortunate to have in our backyard.
+When it comes to what to know about living in Portland, you definitely want to know that Portland is a foodie scene.
+Portland has a fantastic food scene to complement the beer and wine that we’re so fortunate to have in our backyard.
 If you want to explore Portland, you can just use the incredible restaurants here to delve into new areas.
 Portland has consistently been ranked as one of the top foodie cities in the entire nation, so you can always find a great spot for lunch or dinner whenever needed.

 12. Trout and salmon fishing

 Do you like fishing?
 Portland has a ton of different fishing spots.
 You can find great trout and steelhead salmon just about anywhere here.
 In fact, the Willamette River is one of the only U.S. rivers to offer trout and steelhead salmon fishing in a large metropolitan area.

 The Willamette River is the main river that runs through Portland, while the Columbia River splits Portland, Oregon and Vancouver, Washington.
 It’s one of a handful of entities here that Portlanders are very specific about getting right on the pronunciation front.
 Think Will-AM-it vs. Will-uh-mit or Will-ay-MET.